 Being unemployed for six months to a year will almost always strain personal finances.
-A Pew Research study found that recession affected the long-term unemployed worse than others in the areas of personal relationships, career plans, and self-confidence.
+A Pew Research study about the Great Recession found that recession affects the long-term unemployed worse than others in the areas of personal relationships, career plans, and self-confidence.

-How Long-term Unemployment Benefits Extensions Help
+How Long-Term Unemployment Benefits Extensions Help

 The benefits provided the long-term unemployed with up to 99 weeks of unemployment checks.
 It helped support them until they could find decent jobs.
 Without the extensions, they would have had to take any job they could, leading to underemployment.
 This might preclude them from ever catching up as their skills became more outdated.

-Unemployment benefits only help those who were laid off, though.
+Unemployment benefits typically only help those who were laid off, though.
 Some employers fire workers for cause or ask workers to resign in return for a severance package so that they don't have to pay benefits.
-Workers who quit, part-time workers, the self-employed and students or mothers just entering the workforce aren't eligible for benefits.
+Workers who quit, part-time workers, the self-employed, and students or mothers just entering the workforce aren't eligible for benefits.

-How to Calculate the Long-term Unemployment Rate
+How To Calculate the Long-Term Unemployment Rate

-The long-term unemployment rate is easy to calculate because the BLS breaks down the statistics each month in the Employment Situation Summary.
+The long-term unemployment rate is easy to calculate because the BLS breaks down the statistics each month in its Employment Situation Summary.
 The number of people who have been unemployed for 27 weeks or more is in Table A-12.